 One of the advantages of this type of insurance is that many of the plans do not need to get medical underwritten.
 “Many of the companies we work with have mortgage protection insurance up to $400,000 without physical exams,” she says.
 “It makes it easier and faster to qualify. “

-That’s good news to those who can’t get other life or disability insurance because of health issues or because of high risk jobs.
+That’s good news to those who can’t get other life or disability insurance because of health issues or because of high-risk jobs.

 “One of the great things about this insurance is the money back option on some of the plans from some of the companies.
-You get your premium returned to you in full at the end of the policy,” she Kaufman says.
+You get your premium returned to you in full at the end of the policy,” Kaufman says.

 She explained what this could mean for someone financially.
-For instance, if someone pays $100 a month for mortgage protection insurance when they took out the 30-year loan, they would get every penny back at the end of the three decades.
+For instance, if someone pays $100 a month for mortgage protection insurance when they took out a 30-year loan, they would get every penny back at the end of the three decades.
 They would receive a check for $36,000 tax-free.

 “The premium price depends on a lot of factors such as how much the mortgage is and the age of the person getting the policy,” she says.
 “One plan doesn’t fit all.”